Glossary of Terms

 Undercured - The application of an insufficient curing temperature, time or both.

-Urethane - A thermosetting hydroxyl functional resin, usually reacted with an isocyanic curing agent.
+Urethane - A thermosetting hydroxyl functional polymer, usually reacted with an isocyanic curing agent.

 Venturi - A special shaped restriction in a powder pump body.